GuusSeldenthuis/JavaBlockchain/README.md

 Improved version of the application written by [Kass on Medium.com](https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa).

 ## Features
-* Unlimited data-size.
+* Unlimited data/block-size.
 * Clean and simple implentation of a blockchain *without* currency/payments as main-feature.
-* No proof-of-work system.
-(Just submit a block with valid hash)
+* Proof of work based on blocksize + general difficulty.

 ## ToDo
-* Simple http server for sending and receiving generated blocks.
+* Network layer
+* Consensus logic
-* Plain-text block storage within the file-system.
+* Plain-text (compressed) block storage within the file-system.

-### Side-notes
-* Valid block hashes start with at least 2 zeros.
-* Everything is still a work-in-progress and probably will be in the upcoming months.
+* Weight based on blocksize.

+## Notes
+ *This is this is work in progress and mainly used to become better in programming*